Gay African American women defend themselves against a violent sexual assault and are arrested for attempted murder.

 Yvonne Welbon is an award-winning independent filmmaker, producer, and media consultant.
 She has successfully produced and distributed more than 20 films, including Sisters in Cinema, Garbage!, The Revolution Starts at Home, That's My Face/É Minha Cara, and Living With… Pride: Ruth Ellis @ 100, winner of 10 best documentary awards, including the GLAAD media award.
 Her films have screened on PBS, Starz/Encore, TV-ONE, IFC, Bravo, the Sundance Channel, BET, HBO, and in over 100 film festivals around the world, including Toronto, Berlin, and Sundance.
 As a consultant for independent filmmakers, she focuses on distribution and niche marketing employing social media.
 She has presented nationally on numerous topics including producing, the state of black independent cinema, and self-distribution.
 Welbon received a B.A. in History from Vassar College, completed a Masters of Fine Arts degree in film and video at the School of the Art Institute of Chicago, and a Ph.D. in Radio/TV/Film at Northwestern University.
 She is also a graduate of the American Film Institute's Directing Workshop for Women.

-The New Black uncovers the complicated and often combative histories of the African American and LGBT civil rights movements.
-The film examines homophobia in the black community’s institutional pillar — the black church — and reveals the Christian right wing’s strategy of exploiting this phenomenon in order to pursue an anti-gay political agenda.
+The New Black is a documentary that tells the story of how the African American community is grappling with the gay rights issue in light of the gay marriage movement and the fight over civil rights.
+The film documents activists, families, and clergy on both sides of the campaign to legalize gay marriage and examines homophobia in the black community’s institutional pillar — the black church — and reveals the Christian right wing’s strategy of exploiting this phenomenon in order to pursue an anti-gay political agenda.